10 diabetes diet myths

 - Gestational diabetesoccurs during pregnancy in some women.
 Hormone changes during pregnancy prevent insulin from working properly.
 Women with gestational diabetes usually need to take insulin.
 The condition usually resolves after birth of the child.

 Myth: There are too many rules in a diabetes diet

 If you have diabetes, you will need to plan your meals.
 But the general principle is simple: following a ‘ diabetes diet’ means choosing food that will work along with your activities and any medications to keep your blood sugar levels as close to normal as possible.

 Will you need to make changes to what you now eat?
 Probably, although perhaps not as many as you anticipate.
 In fact, a ‘diabetes diet’ is simply a healthy diet that everyone should be following.

 Myth: Carbohydrates are bad for diabetes

 In fact, carbohydrates are good for diabetes.
 They form the foundation of a healthy diabetes diet - or of any healthy diet.

 Carbohydrates have the greatest effect on blood sugar levels, which is why you may be asked to monitor how much carbohydrate you eat when following a diabetes diet.

 However, carbohydrate foods contain many essential nutrients, including vitamins, minerals, and fibre.
 So one diabetes diet tip is to choose those with the most nutrients, like whole-grain breads and baked goods, as well as high-fibre fruit and vegetables.
-You may find it easier to select the best carbohydrates if you meet with a dietician.
+You may find it easier to select the best carbohydrates if you consult a dietitian.